 Of all the methods of calculating finance charges, the adjusted balance method usually results in the lowest finance charge for consumers.

 Unfortunately, not many credit card issuers use this method.
 Most use either the daily balance or average daily balance method which takes into account all transactions made during the billing cycle and, and purchases made during the billing cycle in some cases.

 You can typically avoid paying interest by paying your credit card balance in full each month.
-Not only will you save money on finance charges, you'll also eliminate the possibility of accumulating credit card debt.
+Not only will you save money on finance charges, but you'll also eliminate the possibility of accumulating credit card debt.
 You may not be able to avoid paying interest on a cash advance balance, which may begin accumulating finance charges right away depending on your credit card terms.